petergridge/Irrigation-V5/readme_new.md

 ## Advanced options

 ### Concurrent program execution (interlock)
-This option prevents two programs executing concurrently, the second program to run will terminate the running program.
+This option allows or prevents two programs executing concurrently, when enabled (default) the second program to run will terminate the running program.
 A log entry will is created to highlight the occurrence.

-⚠️ Warning: if both programs have identical start times neither program will run.
+⚠️ Warning: if programs have identical start times one program will fail to start when interlock is enabled.

 ### Start time options
 Options available: